maje91/colex/README.md

 ```

 ###`fold(U initial, F func)`
-Reduces all incoming elements to a single value.
+Reduces all input elements to a single value.
 Applies a function `F: U acc, T x -> U` where `acc` is the accumulated
-value so far, and `x` is the next incoming element.
+value so far, and `x` is the next input element.
 The returned value
 is used as `acc` for the next element.
 For the first element,
 `acc` is set to `initial`.